-Dogs With Diarrhea Veterinarian
+Dogs with Diarrhea Veterinarian

-There are, of course, many many causes of diarrhea in dogs.
-In order to help make this complicated subject a little more straightforward, it is sometimes helpful to divide these causes into categories.
+There are a wide variety of causes for diarrhea in dogs.
+To help make this complicated subject a little more straightforward, it helps to divide these causes into categories.
 The first of these is dietary indiscretion or intolerance.
-Sometimes dogs will eat things they shouldn’t from the trash or outside.
+Sometimes, dogs will eat things they shouldn’t have from the trash or outside.

-These “foreign bodies” will sometimes pass through the intestines and end up in your dog’s bowel movement, or they can become an obstruction or even perforate the bowel.
-In this case, radiographs are needed to evaluate the severity of the problem so treatment and possibly surgery can be performed.
+These “foreign bodies” will sometimes pass through the intestines and end up in your dog’s bowels.
+While there, they can become an obstruction or even perforate the bowel.
+In this case, radiographs are necessary to evaluate the severity of the problem, so treatment—possibly including surgery—can be performed.

-G.I bacterial changes are another common cause of diarrhea in dogs.
+GI bacterial changes are another common cause of diarrhea in dogs.
 Some examples include Campylobacter, Clostridium, E. Coli, and less commonly Salmonella.
-In cases where a bacteria is suspected, antibiotics may be helpful in relieving your pet’s diarrhea.
+In cases where bacteria is suspected, antibiotics may help relieve your pet’s diarrhea.

 Viruses also may be responsible for causing diarrhea.
-In particular, parvo-enteric virus or “parvo”.
-This virus most commonly attacks young dogs (under 2 yrs) or the elderly although any dog can be infected.
+In particular, parvo-enteric virus or “parvo.”
+This virus most commonly attacks young dogs (under 2 yrs) or the elderly, although any dog can be infected.
 Parvo is a catastrophic disease resulting in diarrhea, vomiting, not eating, and lethargy.
-Fortunately, a vaccine is available which, when given appropriately, is 99% effective at preventing your dog from acquiring this disease.
+Fortunately, a vaccine is available, which, when given appropriately, is 99% effective at preventing your dog from acquiring this disease.

 Veterinarian For Dogs With Diarrhea

-Jeffrey Stupine VMD
+Jeffrey Stupine V.M.D.

 World of Animals